 Leon Draisaitl would be number one on many other teams’ lists if it weren’t for the Oilers’ captain, but he is still one of the best players in the league year after year.
 Taken at third overall, it took him over half a season of development in the AHL before he stepped in and was impactful for the Oilers.
 He has an underrated defensive game and is very good at killing penalties when called upon.
 He also has a sneaky shot, is one of the best at protecting the puck in the league when it’s on his stick, and is great in the faceoff circle.

 Draisaitl gives the Oilers options as he can easily run his own line but is also dynamic when put with Connor McDavid on the top line to produce offence every time they’re together.
-Draisaitl has won the Hart Trophy, Art Ross Trophy, and a Ted Lindsay Award while recording over 100 points in four of the past five seasons.
+Draisaitl has won the Hart Trophy, Art Ross Trophy, and a Ted Lindsay Award while recording over 100 points in five of the past six seasons.
 The other season he was well on pace to do so as well, except it was a 56-game schedule rather than 82.
-He is also a three-time 50-goal scorer and has scored more than 15 power-play goals in five consecutive seasons, almost setting the NHL record for the most in one season in 2022-23.
+He is also a three-time 50-goal scorer and has scored more than 15 power-play goals in six consecutive seasons, almost setting the NHL record for the most in one season in 2022-23.
 When you look at playoffs, he might be a top-five player all-time.

 1. Connor McDavid

 McDavid also had one of the most impressive playoffs you will witness in your life as he put the Oilers on his back and took them to the Western Conference Final in 2022.
 He scored 10 goals, and 33 points, and was a plus-15 in 16 games.
-He is constantly talked about alongside the best players to play the game and for good reason considering he was one of very few players to reach the 150 point mark in a season.
+He is constantly talked about alongside the best players to play the game and for good reason considering he was one of very few players to reach the 150-point mark in a season.
 He is also just reaching his prime, so buckle up.

 Do you agree with the order?
 If not, which players would you change around?
 Let me know in the comments below.